kanwren/bob/README.md

     .build();
 ```

-To make an instance out of the built fields, use the `builderClass[Def]`
+To make an instance out of the built fields, `builder` and `builderDef` can
-functions, which let you specify how to construct an instance out of the fields
+optionally accept a function as a second argument, which lets you specify how to
-you've built:
+construct an instance out of the fields you've built:

 ```typescript
 class User {